wavded/www/content/post/promises.md

 title: "Promises in Node: An alternative to callbacks"
 ---

 Promises are a compelling alternative to callbacks when dealing with asynchronous code.
-Unfortunately, promises can be confusing and perhaps you’ve written them off.
+Unfortunately, promises can be confusing and perhaps you've written them off.
 However, significant work has been done to bring out the essential beauty of promises in a way that is interoperable and verifiable.
 The result is [Promises/A+](http://promises-aplus.github.io/promises-spec/), a specification that has made its way into ES6 JavaScript as well as multiple third-party libraries.

 So what are promises and what do they offer Node developers?